emecell/training/frontend/Dojo.md

 	- whether or not it's called has nothing to do with the *Redfin result code* from the server
 	- Note: we need an error callback because async callbacks can't throw exceptions in the current context -- there's no appropriate place for a try/catch

+## Redfin Best Practices

+- Don't write HTML in JS files
+- Use query as little as possible
+- Pascal case class names
+- Don't use dojo create to create dom, use tempalated!